 Immediately put a balloon on top of the 2 liter bottle and watch it inflate!!
 Kids love learning new things, especially when the learning is paired with something exciting at the end!

-My girls got a few things from Galileo Camps to try out that are just like a few of the experiments they do with the kids during camp!
-They got to build a bristle bot, and create a negative and positive battery plate to light up with little light with just a few items….now that is fun to see right in front of your very eyes!
+There they got to build a bristle bot, and create a negative and positive battery plate to light up with little light with just a few items.
+Now that is fun to see right in front of your very eyes!
 Great camp for innovative kids like mine and yours!